MP for North East Derbyshire

 Parliamentary Under-Secretary (Ministry of Defence)

-Louise Sandher-Jones is a Labour (Co-op) MP for North East Derbyshire, elected in 2024.
-She serves as Parliamentary Under-Secretary at the Ministry of Defence (since September 2025) and has sat on committees examining crime, policing and terrorism legislation, as well as licensing and football-related bills during her parliamentary career.
+Louise Sandher-Jones is a Labour (Co-op) MP for North East Derbyshire, elected in July 2024.
+She currently serves as Parliamentary Under-Secretary (Ministry of Defence) and has taken on select committee duties on bills such as the Unauthorised Entry to Football Matches Bill and the Licensing Hours Extensions Bill.
+Since entering Parliament, she has also sat on committees scrutinising crime, policing and terrorism-related legislation.

-Declares two financial interests: land and property (UK or overseas) and a miscellaneous financial interest.
+Declared financial interests: land and property (within or outside the UK) and miscellaneous.

 Generated 21 February 2026